Theopetra Cave, a prehistoric site next to Meteora

 The educational trench, specially designed for our younger visitors, will give children the ability to experience a real excavation and to comprehend the stages of the archaeological process.

 Visiting Hours and Days

-The cave is permanently closed until further notice.
+Important Notice: The cave of Theopetra remains closed for safety reasons until further notice.